vegaprotocol/feedback/CODE_OF_CONDUCT.md

 ## Vega Community Guidelines

-In the interest of regulatory guidelines around cryptographic tokens there must be NO:
+Examples of unacceptable behavior by participants that breach both project and regulatory guidelines around cryptographic tokens:

 * Token sales or price discussion
 * 'Shilling' or advertising on behalf of other projects
 * Discriminatory content or inflammatory remarks
 * Impersonation or spreading inaccurate information
-* Any attepmt to phish or scam other members of the community
+* Attepmts to phish or scam other members of the community

 ## Our Responsibilities